karloscarweber/prologue/README.md

 You can deploy Bridgetown sites on hosts like Render or Vercel as well as traditional web servers by simply building and copying the output folder to your HTML root.

 > Read the [Bridgetown Deployment Documentation](https://www.bridgetownrb.com/docs/deployment) for more information.

-## Contributing

-If repo is on GitHub:

-1. Fork it
-2. Clone the fork using `git clone` to your local development machine.
-3. Create your feature branch (`git checkout -b my-new-feature`)
-4. Commit your changes (`git commit -am 'Add some feature'`)
-5. Push to the branch (`git push origin my-new-feature`)
-6. Create a new Pull Request